Artificial white blood cells: Nanoghosts

 Nanoghosts are nanosized vesicles containing a chosen drug delivery payload manufactured from extracted leukocyte membranes with the cell cytoplasm content removed.
 The use of biological membranes serves to mask the particles from the immune system to reduce the likelihood of an immunogenic response, as well as to extend circulation of the particles in the blood.
 They are produced by homogenizing the cells to remove the cytosol, and then sonicating the empty cell membranes to create nanoghosts between 100 and 200 nm in diameter.
 Membranes used to make nanoghosts harvested form red blood cells have been shown to circulate for about 120 days and avoid phagocytotic cells.
 Neutrophil based nanoghosts retain the chemotaxis capacity of neutrophils to sites of inflammation, which encourages tumor targeting.
 NK based nanoghosts exhibit metastatic cancer targeting behavior.
 Monocyte based nanoghosts are effective at infiltrating the tumor microenvironment.
 Mesenchymal stem cell derived nanoghosts exhibit cancer targeting properties.

-Artificial Antigen Presenting Cells
+Artificial antigen presenting cells

 Artificial Antigen Presenting Cells (aAPCs) are polystyrene beads with stimulating receptor ligands. aAPCs loaded with cytokines have been found to stimulate T-cells to a higher degree than particles containing solely costimulatory ligands.

-Engineered Macrophages
+Engineered macrophages

 According to Dooling, macrophages usually mistake cancer cells for normal body cells, so they leave them alone.
 To change that, researchers had to dig into the chemical signals that cells use to talk to each other.
 The breakthrough came when scientists figured out how to switch off a specific safety signal—an interaction between the SIRPa protein on macrophages and the CD47 protein on healthy cells—which opened the door to this new, potential, treatment.